 Sunday films – Doors open at 4.15 pm, film starts at 4.30 pm.
 Free to members & friends/family.
 Afternoon tea/cake/sandwiches before the film – £2.50/head.

 The film on Friday 14th December will start earlier with doors open at 7.00 pm.
 The film will start as soon as everyone has had supper.
-Please book your tickets for this film.
-Jo – 660376

 We look forward to seeing you soon and would like to remind you that new members are always welcome.
 If you introduce a new member you will get a free ticket for a film.

 We are always looking for members who would like to get involved in the organisation of film club.
-We welcome Sue Kennedy as a new member of our committee.
+We welcome Sue K as a new member of our committee.
 Please get in touch if you would like to help out.

 Film Club Committee